itn-trust/itn-did-spec/README.md

 1. Integrated Trust Network (ITN) is a block-chain based, protocol-agnostic, federated network delivering decentralized identity services for a new generation of secure digital commerce.
 ITN provides decentralized digital infrastructure as the required core trust services of governance, authority, identity, & assurance for multi-party business ecosystems.
 2. Encrypted Data Vault (EDV) for document storage.
-3. Content Addressable Storage (CAS) is an append-only implementation of a Postgres DB with content-addressable hashes and replication between ITN Nodes.
+3. Content Addressable Storage (CAS) is a database with content-addressable hashes and replication between ITN Nodes.
 4. Distributed Ledger Technology (DLT) (also called a distributed ledger or shared ledger) is the consensus of replicated, shared, and synchronized digital data that is geographically spread (distributed) across many sites, countries, or institutions.
 A distributed ledger requires peer-to-peer network and consensus algorithms to ensure the ledger is reliably replicated across nodes.
 Blockchains are the most well-known example.
 5. Decentralized Identifier (DID) is a globally unique identifier that can be resolved to a DID Document, or de-referenced on a specific distributed ledger network, much like a URL on the Internet.
 6. Verifiable Credential (VC) is a tamper-evident credential that has authorship that can be cryptographically verified.
 Verifiable credentials can be used to build verifiable presentations, which can also be cryptographically verified.